mvaganov/self/christianity.md

-Does Christianity and a Tech-Startup mix?
+##Christianity as a perspective for startup culture

 Let me remind you what the New Testament is about:
 * Personal sacrifice and servant leadership with the aim of huge long-term gains (sweat equity)